 Travel Benefits and Protection

-Each of these cards come with a wide variety of travel benefits: there are no foreign transactions fees, plus additional insurance will protect your trips and purchases with some of the best travel coverage available.
+Each of these cards come with a wide variety of travel benefits: like many others card there are no foreign transactions fees, plus additional insurance will protect your trips and purchases with some of the best travel coverage available.

 While some of the levels of the travel protections are similar, let’s highlight the main differences: